npm/rfcs/accepted/0000-package-manifest-extensions.md

 1. **Lockfile placement and versioning.** Should the canonical root extension hash live on `packages[""]` or in a top-level lockfile section?
 Does this require a lockfile version bump, or is an additive field enough?

-2. **Overwrite semantics.** This RFC allows extension values to replace existing dependency and peer ranges.
-Should v1 instead be add-only, with range correction left entirely to `overrides`?

-3. **Deletion.** Should v1 support removing dependency entries with a sentinel such as `"-"`?
+2. **Deletion.** Should v1 support removing dependency entries with a sentinel such as `"-"`?
 This would match some package-manager prior art, but it also increases the risk of deleting dependencies that are needed at runtime.

-4. **Where should the field live?** `package.json` is consistent with npm's current lack of a workspace config file.
+3. **Where should the field live?** `package.json` is consistent with npm's current lack of a workspace config file.
 If npm later introduces an `npm-workspace.yaml` or similar file, `packageExtensions` may be a good candidate for migration.

-5. **Should npm provide management commands?** A future command such as `npm package-extensions ls` or `npm explain --extensions` could identify extension rules that no longer match any package, rules made redundant by upstream fixes, or extension-created edges.
+4. **Should npm provide management commands?** A future command such as `npm package-extensions ls` or `npm explain --extensions` could identify extension rules that no longer match any package, rules made redundant by upstream fixes, or extension-created edges.

-6. **Shared ecosystem database.** Should npm participate in a shared package-extension database, similar to `@yarnpkg/extensions`, or should all extensions remain project-local?
+5. **Shared ecosystem database.** Should npm participate in a shared package-extension database, similar to `@yarnpkg/extensions`, or should all extensions remain project-local?

-7. **Imperative hooks.** If the declarative field is not sufficient, should npm add `.npmfile.mjs` / `.npmfile.cjs` with a `readPackage` hook?
+6. **Imperative hooks.** If the declarative field is not sufficient, should npm add `.npmfile.mjs` / `.npmfile.cjs` with a `readPackage` hook?
 If so, how should hook output be represented in the lockfile, and what restrictions are needed to keep `npm ci` deterministic?